butlertree/tictac/README.md

 - [Chris Butler](https://github.com/butlertree)
 #### Project Manager:
+- Nik Seif
 ---
 ### Learning Goals:
-- Gain an understanding of how to write clean HTML and CSS to match a provided comp
+- Solidify and demonstrate your understanding of:
+  - DRY JavaScript
+  - event delegation to handle similar event listeners
-- Understand how a developer might separate the data model from the DOM model
+- Understand the difference between the data model and how the data is displayed on the DOM
-- Incorporate & iterate over arrays in order to filter what is being displayed
-- Craft code with clean style, using small functions that show trends toward DRYness, SRP, and purity
+- Iterate through/filter DOM elements using for loops
+- Use your problem solving process to break down large problems, solve things step by step, and trust yourself to not rely on an outside “answer” to a logical c challenge
 ---
 ### Wins + Challenges:

 - Wins
-  - We were able to complete all required iterations (0-4) with no known bugs remaining.
+  - I was able to complete all required elements of the project with no known bugs remaining.
-  - We also added a couple of small enhancements.
-  - We were able to set up a GitHub Project and organize the work using tickets so that we all knew what each of us was working on at any given time.
-This also allowed us to more easily to keep track of completed and remaining work.
-  - We maintained strong communication throughout the project.
+  - I was able to refactor the code so that the functionality is simple with functions primarily handling one task at a time.
 - Challenges
-  - Initially we experienced challenges around merge conflicts.
-    - After unsuccessfully troubleshooting as a team we reached out to our instructors for guidance.
-Travis was able to point us in the correct direction.
-We then worked through subsequent merge conflicts together
+  - The main challenge of this assignment was figuring out how to check for the variety of winning possibilities.
+My refactored solution is similiar to a mathmatical proof checking on the value of three different element positions of an array within and array of possibilities.